Our Austin Communities

 An actual, authentic farm-to-table restaurant with rave reviews, Eden East is the real deal.
 Because all of their ingredients are sourced from local ranches and farms, their menu is prix fixe, meaning they only serve what they have.
 Luckily, their chef has never had a problem crafting mouth-watering, fresh meals that leave customers absolutely satisfied.

 Diners eat farm-style under a gorgeous, sprawling tree, and are invited to bring their own wine to enjoy with their meal.

-Despite the natural setting, Eden East is only 5 miles from South Congress and 4 miles from Downtown.
+Despite the natural setting, Eden East is easy to get to from any of our apartments in Austin, located only 5 miles from South Congress and 4 miles from Downtown.
 Enjoy the locally-sourced ranch experience without going on a pilgrimage to the country.

 Get Out and Whip In